lambda826/My-Notebook/99 Interview/Behavior Interview.md

 	-  Show you are passionate about your current work.
 	-  Pull your most proficient skills from the job description.
 	-  Be concise, honest, and engaging.
-- Worked in China for 4 yrs, mainly working around J

 # Why do you want to leave your current role?